rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 ### Looking Back and Learnings

-Now, while I am writing this after a week, where things have settled down, there are some very clear learnings.
+Now, while I am writing this after a week, when things have settled down, there are some very clear learnings.

 * Train for the course: I was not prepared for the heat or the elevation on the run.
-* Backup plan for the hydration : All my salt capsules were in the bottle.
+* Backup plan for the hydration: All my salt capsules were in the bottle.
 When bottles were lost, I had no salt.
 In endurance race, electrolytes are super important.
 Need to have a plan B
-* Fix Bike Hydration Arrangement: Need to get more sturdy bottle cage.
+* Fix bike hydration arrangement: Need to get more sturdy bottle cage.
 * Need to put in lot more hours in swim.
 I finished the swim 3 min before the cutoff.
 I am not that bad a swimmer.
 But consistency is the key.
 * **Fuelling strategy:** I tried SiS gels for the first time in the race.
-Each Gel has 150mg of Caffeine.
+Each Gel has 150mg of caffeine.
 I ended up consuming 1500mg of caffeine.
-That is a lot of caffeine - way over the recommended limit of 3 to 6mg per kg of body weight.
+That is a lot  - way over the recommended limit of 3 to 6mg per kg of body weight.
 I suspect it also didn’t go well completely - elevated my heart rate increased RPE.
 Need to study and experiment a bit more on this.